Approved by the Energy, Environment, and Water Policy Committee on January 22, 2018

 - Government policies that encourage anticipation of and preparation for impacts of climate change on the built environment.

-- Revisions to engineering design standards, codes, regulations and associated laws that govern infrastructure potentially affected by climate change.
+- Revisions to engineering design standards, codes, regulations and associated laws that strengthen the sustainability and resiliency of infrastructure at high risk of being affected by climate change.

 - Research, development and demonstration to advance recommended civil engineering practices and standards to effectively address climate change impacts.

-- Cooperative research involving engineers with climate, weather, and life scientists to gain a better understanding of the magnitudes and consequences of future extremes.
+- Cooperative research among engineers and climate, weather, and life scientists to gain a better understanding of the magnitudes and consequences of future extremes.

-- Informing practicing engineers, project stakeholders, policy makers and decision makers about the uncertainty in projecting future climate and the reasons for the uncertainty.
+- Informing practicing engineers, project stakeholders, policy makers and decision makers about the uncertainty in predicting future climate and the reasons for the uncertainty.

 - Developing a new paradigm for engineering practice in a world in which climate is changing but the extent and time of local impacts cannot be projected with a high degree of certainty.